prasincs/prasincs.github.io/content/post/2013-07-05-perfect-vim-setup-for-go.md

 url: /2013/07/05/perfect-vim-setup-for-go/
 ---

-{% include JB/setup %}

 So, the more I use Go, more I like what I'm getting.
 It's one of the very few languages that guides you to write better code right off the bat by making it easy and not pedantic.
 I have a big rant in my head about this but I'll save you the pain.

 This was one thing my vim setup was missing.
 As my go programs became bigger, I kept thinking, I'd really like better autocomplete and, heck, even syntax highlighting.
 I'll focus on two ways to do this for vim, one without using Pathogen, Vundle and one using Pathogen ( I don't use Vundle but the idea is the same ).

 ## Your Golang setup